telerik/winforms-docs/controls/ribbonbar/simplified-mode/simplified-mode.md

 There are 3 events that will be fired when the LayoutMode is changed:

-* __LayoutModeChanged__: fired when end user is changing the layout mode with the button.
+* __LayoutModeChanged__: fired when the end user is changing the layout mode with the button.
-* __ItemStyleChanged__: this event will be fired each time a property of an ribbon item is changed during the layout change operation.
+* __ItemStyleChanged__: this event will be fired each time a property of a ribbon item is changed during the layout change operation.
+The event arguments are specifying the previous and current layout modes.
-* __ItemStyleChanging__: this event will be fired before a property of a ribbon item is changed, allows you change properties when the LayoutMode is changed.
+* __ItemStyleChanging__: this event will be fired before a property of a ribbon item is changed, allows you to change properties when the LayoutMode is changed.
+The event arguments are specifying the previous and current layout modes.

-Some of the ribbon items are changed when the simplified mode is turned on or when there is no enough space and the items are shown in a popup.
+Some of the ribbon items are changed when the simplified mode is turned on or when there is not enough space and the items are shown in a popup.
 The properties will be restored when switching to the default mode.
-The following table shows what is changed by default.
+The following table shows what is changed when switching to the simplified layout and when the items are in a popup.

 |Item|Property|Default to Simplified|Simplified to DropDown|
 |---|---|---|---|